What’s Happening in Austin’s September Vegetable Garden

 FERTILIZE

-• May is our rainiest month and will wash out liquid fertilizers.
-Switch to granules unless the weather is dry.
+• May is Austin’s rainiest month and will wash liquid fertilizer so switch to granules unless the weather is dry.

-• Fertilize fruiting vegetables (tomatoes, squash, cucumbers, peppers, eggplant) with when the first fruit appear, and again 3-4 weeks later.
+• Fertilize fruiting vegetables (tomatoes, squash, peppers, eggplants, cucumbers) when the first fruit appears, and again 3-4 weeks later.

-• Fertilize non fruiting vegetables every two weeks.
+• Fertilize non-fruiting vegetables every two weeks while they are actively growing.

 WATER

-• Be mindful of prolonged hot temperatures and plants needing more consistent watering.
-Depending on your soil type, this could be daily.
+• Be mindful of prolonged hot temperatures- plants will need more consistent watering depending on your specific soil and garden.

 • When you do irrigate, water deeply.
 Dig down into the soil 6” to see if the soil is moist.
-If not, adjust your irrigation schedule to water longer or more frequently (or both if using the Cycle and Soak method.)
+If not, adjust your irrigation schedule to water longer and more frequently.

 PLANTING